tleyden/tleyden.github.io/source/_posts/2014-10-25-cuda-6-dot-5-on-aws-gpu-instance-running-ubuntu-14-dot-04.markdown

 categories: aws, gpu
 ---

+## Using a pre-built public AMI

+After following the instructions below, I've created an AMI and shared it publicly.

+* Image: ami-2cbf3e44 (Ubuntu Server 14.04 LTS (HVM) - CUDA 6.5)
+* Instance type: g2.2xlarge
+* Storage: Use at least 8 GB, 20+ GB recommended

+If you use the pre-built AMI, then you can skip the rest of this article.

+## Building from scratch

+Of if you prefer to build your own instance from scratch, keep reading.

 Create a new EC2 instance:

-* Image: Ubuntu Server 14.04 LTS (HVM), SSD Volume Type
+* Image: ami-9eaa1cf6 (Ubuntu Server 14.04 LTS (HVM), SSD Volume Type)
 * Instance type: g2.2xlarge
 * Storage: Use at least 8 GB, 20+ GB recommended